Gravitational Wave and CMB Probes of Axion Kination: Gravitational waves

 For a given $(T_{\rm KR},T_{\rm MK})$, we register a detection of axion kination in a similar manner to the “turning-point” prescription of \cite{Gouttenoire:2019kij}: First, $\Omega_{\rm GW}h^2$ must be greater than the threshold for detection in a given experiment.
 Second, to actually distinguish between $\Omega_{\rm GW}h^2$ in the axion cosmology and the $\Lambda$CDM cosmology, we require that their percent relative difference be greater than a certain threshold within the frequency domain of the experiment.
 Following~\cite{Gouttenoire:2019kij}, we take this threshold at a realistic 10\% and a more conservative 100\% relative difference.
+For more rigorous approaches in distinguishing similar gravitational wave spectra, see \cite{Kuroyanagi:2018csn,Caldwell:2018giq}.

 The right panel of Fig.~\ref{fig:GmuLateKination} shows the parameter space in the $(T_{\rm KR},T_{\rm RM})$ plane where late axion kination can be detected and distinguished from the standard cosmology with difference of 10\% (solid) and 100\% (dashed) in $\Omega_{\rm GW}h^2$.
 Here we choose $G\mu$ for each point according to the left panel for axion kination cosmology and take $G\mu = 6\times 10^{-11}$ for the standard cosmology.
 For most of the parameter space consistent with CMB and BBN, an era of kination can be detected and distinguished from the standard cosmological stochastic string background.
 In addition to the change of the required value of $G\mu$, remarkably, the slowly decaying $f^{-1/3}$ tail originating from the sum over high frequency harmonics, as shown for example by the right panel of Fig.~\ref{fig:GW_stringSpectrum}, allows detectors like LISA, BBO, DECIGO, and CE to detect late axion kination cosmology.
 Future detectors like SKA can probe the nanohertz triangular bump.
 For sufficiently low $T_{\rm KR}$ and high $T_{\rm RM}$, a kination signal may already be observable or excluded at NANOGrav.